 Despite the broad usage of these digital workarounds, some still have doubts about the legitimacy and legal compliance of signing annual reports electronically.
 So let's get to the point and try to clarify.

 Is it legal to sign the annual report digitally?

-However, each state remains free to decide on the type of electronic signatures (simple, advanced, qualified) required for a given situation and implicitly, the security level needed for that specific document-transaction.
+However, each state remains free to decide on the type of electronic signatures (simple, advanced, qualified) required for a given situation and implicitly, the security level needed for that specific document transaction.
 Below, we’ve provided an overview of the guidelines on signing the annual report digitally in Denmark, Sweden, Norway, Finland, and Belgium.

 The Danish Business Authority (Erhvervsstyrelsen) administers the submission of annual reports, adhering to the framework laid down in the Danish Companies Act and the Danish Financial Statements Act.
-This establish that where a document is required to be signed, it can be done so by a personal signature, an automatically reproduced signature, or a digital or similar electronic signature.
+This establishes that where a document is required to be signed, it can be done so by a personal signature, an automatically reproduced signature, or a digital or similar electronic signature.
 The documents have equal legal status, whatever their form.
 However, the authenticity of electronic documents must be confirmed by a digital or similar electronic signature.

 The annual report must be submitted to the Danish Business Authority via Virk.
 The Danish Business Authority generally accepts the use of e-signatures if the program used to apply the e-signature requires a personal login with eID, which ensures that the e-signature can be linked directly to the individual signing.
 Therefore, the annual report can be signed digitally after authentication via the national identification system, NemID.
 The signed document must show a unique reference demonstrating the validity of the digital signature and the identity of the signers.